josephlou5/alicechess/README.md

 The `start_window()` method will, as implied, start an interactive window where the game can be played.
-However, you can also opt to use the `start()` method instead, which will return the first `GameState` of the game, and then use another way to ask the user for input and play the game; for instance, you could make the game entirely textual with user input provided with the keyboard.
-See the [API Documentation][docs] for more information.
+However, you can also opt to use the `start()` method instead, which will return the first `GameState` of the game, and then use another way to ask the user(s) for input and play the game; for instance, you could make the game entirely textual with user input provided with the keyboard.
+See the [API Documentation][docs] for more information on `GameState` objects, and check out [`window.py`][] for how the windowed game is handled.

 In the interactive window, there is a 3 second delay for non-human player moves, to simulate realism.
 This can be changed by passing a value for `non_human_player_delay` to the `start_window()` method.

+To play against your own bot, see the [Writing a bot](#writing-a-bot) section.

 It is also possible for two bots to play against each other.